Swifter1243/ReMapper/DOCS.md

 # Importing

 In order for your script to include functions, classes, or whatever else from ReMapper, you'll need to import them.
-Initialize an import statement like so:
+Initialize an import statement like so (the setup tool would have already done this for you):

 ```js
 import {} from "https://deno.land/x/remapper@2.0.0/src/mod.ts" // MAKE SURE TO USE THE LATEST REMAPPER VERSION HERE